Anonymous Sudan hacks X to put pressure on Elon Musk over Starlink

 "Make our message reach to Elon Musk: 'Open Starlink in Sudan'," the hackers posted on Telegram.

-X is the latest victim of the gang attacking to "benefit Sudan and Islam".
+X is the latest victim of the gang hacking to "benefit Sudan and Islam".

 Over several weeks of private conversations with the group on the chat app Telegram, the BBC spoke to the hackers about their methods and motives.